The Mandarin Oriental reinvents the Viennese palace by wagering on Asian intimacy in a Baroque shell.

 859 €

-“1,200 m² spa with heated indoor pool and private treatment cabins overlooking the old town rooftops.”
+“Spa of 1,200 m² with heated indoor pool and private treatment cabins overlooking the old town roofs.”

-The Mandarin Oriental, Vienna occupies a former 19th-century banking palace a stone’s throw from St Stephen’s Cathedral.
+The Mandarin Oriental, Vienna occupies a 19th-century former banking palace just steps from St Stephen’s Cathedral.
 We slept in a room with original mouldings, Hungarian oak parquet, Carrara marble bathrooms.
-The spa spans two levels with infinity pool, hammam and Espa-signed cabins.
-The main dining room, helmed by an Austrian chef trained by Ducasse, offers a reimagined Mitteleuropean menu.
+The spa spans two levels with overflow pool, hammam and Espa-signed cabins.
+The main table, run by an Austrian chef trained at Ducasse, offers a Mitteleuropean menu revisited.
 Service remains discreet, never obsequious, in the Mandarin tradition.
-From 859 € per night, we recommend for a stay seeking calm bang in the historic centre.
-The Booking score of 9.2/10 from 44 reviews reflects a rare consistency in Vienna ✨
+From 859 € per night, we recommend for a stay seeking calm in the historic centre.
+The Booking score of 9.2/10 from 44 reviews reflects rare consistency in Vienna ✨

 Who is it for?